 Homeschool takes a great deal of dedication and time commitment.

-Also, it’s easy to get distracted and get off schedule when “life” happens.
+But, one of the biggest negatives to homeschooling, is it’s easy to get distracted and get off schedule when life happens.

-Although having a few days of getting off track here and there are fine, don’t let it become a regular occurrence (or you’ll be super stressed trying to get caught up).
+Although having a few days of getting off track here and there are fine, don’t let it become a regular occurrence (or you’ll be super stressed trying to get caught up–especially if you’re following a specific curriculum instead of unschooling).

 Talk to any homeschool parent and this will be up there in the Top 5 ARRRRRRRRRGH! disadvantages when discussing homeschooling pros and cons.

-(And, I won’t even get started on the different homeschooling methods. . .)
+(And, I won’t even get started on the different homeschooling methods … at least not in this post.)

 Not only that, you will have many stops, starts, and curriculum changes and still may not find the one that meets your needs.